 A full-time student is expected to complete his/her degree in two or three years.
 A part-time student is expected to complete the degree no later than five (5) years from the date of admission.
 Students should complete a checklist once each academic year that will document their progress toward meeting the requirements for the M.A. degree.

-After completion of the comprehensive examination, the Ph.D. student has five (5) years to complete his/her dissertation or the comprehensive examination must be retaken.
+Students who have not completed the dissertation within five years after passing the comprehensive exam will be required to retake it.
+The student’s comprehensive exam committee must reconvene to make an assessment for what exam format the student would be required to retake.
 In addition, the student has a maximum of ten (10) years from the date of admission to complete the degree.
 Students should complete a checklist once each academic year that will document their progress toward meeting the requirements for the Ph.D. degree.

 Students on the Master’s level must maintain a GPA of at least 3.3.
 Students whose grade point average falls below that level will receive notice in writing that they have been placed on probation.
 Failure to receive a 3.3 in the next semester may be grounds for dismissal from the program, and students remain on probation until the grade point average on the Master’s level reaches 3.3.

 Students at the doctoral level must maintain a GPA of at least 3.75.
 Students whose grade point average falls below that level will receive notice in writing that they have been placed on probation.
 Failure to receive a 3.75 in the next semester may be grounds for dismissal from the program, and students remain on probation until the grade point average on the Ph.D. level reaches 3.75.
 Failure to maintain a GPA at this level also may jeopardize the administering of the comprehensive examination.

 Grades do reflect a student's progress.
 The grade standards are as follows: